 When we’re low on sleep, our skin’s pH levels can get thrown out of whack. pH, which stands for "potential hydrogen,” describes the acid-alkaline ratio of something, ranging from 0 (most acidic) to 14 (most alkaline).

-For a simple, luxurious addition to your bedtime beauty routine, try our 100% organic Aknari Brightening Youth Serum.
-Joining antioxidant-rich Prickly Pear Seed Oil and moisturizing Argan Oil, this serum contains soothing Bulgarian Rose Essential Oil, making for perfect pre-sleep aromatherapy.
+For a simple, luxurious addition to your bedtime beauty routine, try our Aknari Brightening Youth Serum.
+In addition antioxidant-rich Prickly Pear Seed Oil and moisturizing Argan Oil, this serum also contains soothing Bulgarian Rose Essential Oil, making for perfect pre-sleep aromatherapy.
 Aknari can also be incorporated into your morning routine, and is a great under-eye treatment for those (hopefully rare) days when you didn’t quite get the beauty sleep you needed.